 I spoke sternly.
 I threatened.

 He continued to strut around the playground singing, “I do what I want, I do what I want.”

-Were this to happen today, I would let the student know that he can make his own decisions.
-I would inform him of the consequences.
+Were this to happen today, I would simply let the student know that he can make his own decisions, and inform him of the consequences.
 If he refused to comply, I would just take the other students to class and notify the office.